image of white man in his fifties with grey hair, he's laughing while wearing a black shirt jacket, and holding a pen ready to write notes

 The people on your employee advocacy programme will make or break it; don’t fall at the first hurdle.

-It requires planning, dedication, resources, strategy, time, the list goes on.
-And there’s a bittersweet catch twenty-two - the more committed your ambassadors are, the more work there is to keep them engaged.
+It requires planning, dedication, resources, strategy, time, and the list goes on.
+And there’s a bittersweet catch-22 - the more committed your ambassadors are, the more work there is to keep them engaged.

 Doing it at all is a challenge, but doing it alone is a recipe for burnout.
 The likelihood is that you’re running the programme alongside your day-to-day role, so who can blame you for finding it tough?